Azure/Industrial-IoT/docs/code-structure.md

 # Code Structure

-The azure-iiot-components repository includes all Azure Industrial IoT platform components:
+The Industrial-IoT repository includes all Azure Industrial IoT platform components:

 - **Api**
   The Api folder contains projects and nuget packages that represent the API of the included Microservices.
 It also includes a handy Command Line Interface to excercise these APIs.